medavox/ktorio.github.io/clients/http-client/2multiplatform.md

 ## iOS

-In the case of iOS, you have to use [Kotlin/Native](https://github.com/JetBrains/kotlin-native), and analogously to android, you have to put this artifact as part of the `dependencies` block.
+On iOS, you have to use [Kotlin/Native](https://github.com/JetBrains/kotlin-native), and analogously to Android, you have to include this artifact as part of the `dependencies` block.

 ```kotlin
 dependencies {